8 of the Best Dog-Friendly Campsites in Victoria

 As well as being a popular surf beach, Johanna Beach is also home to the Johanna Beach Campground, with 25 unpowered sites.
 There are no showers provided and only non-flushing toilets, plus you’ll need to bring your own drinking water.
 Dogs are required to stay on leash both in the campground and on the beach.

-The campground is just west of Cape Otway, not far from the world-famous Twelve Apostles.
+The dog-friendly campground is just west of Cape Otway, not far from the world-famous Twelve Apostles.
 It’s a three hour drive from Melbourne along the direct inland route, or allow four hours if you follow the Great Ocean Road.

 Twelve Apostles Australia Road Trip